allenai/satlaspretrain_models/README.md

 Pretrained Model Examples
 ---------------
-Choose a **model_id** from one of the tables above to specify the pretrained model you want to load.
-Below are a few examples showing how to load in a few of the available models.
+Choose a **model_id** from one of the Available Pretrained Models model_ids tables to specify the pretrained model you want to load.
+Below are examples showing how to load in a few of the available models.

 To load a pretrained single-image Sentinel-2 backbone model:
 ```